Code-Institute-Submissions/Jokes-Quotes/README.md

 * Directly below is a heading that directs the user to select a joke category (via the dropdown) and click the button to display consecutive jokes.
 This has all been kept deliberately simple and intuitive.

-* The joke button changes colour when hovered over and glows when clicked to offer user feedback and encourage interactivity.
+* The joke and quote buttons change colour when hovered over and glow when clicked to offer user feedback and encourage interactivity.

-* There are social share buttons for Facebook and Twitter directly under the joke button to encourage sharing.
+* There are social share buttons for Facebook and Twitter directly under the buttons to encourage sharing.

 * Scrolling further down the page, the user comes to the quotes section which is similar to jokes above but features a lightbox of images that open up to a large viewer when clicked.